3.

 Summary of the Event

-1. Criticism of Moses: Aaron and Miriam spoke against Moses because of his marriage to a Cushite woman.
+1. Criticism of Moses: Aaron and Miriam speak against Moses because of his marriage to a Cushite woman.
 Their criticism, however, extended beyond his choice of spouse; they questioned Moses' unique role as God's prophet.

 2. Questioning Leadership: They said, "Has the Lord indeed spoken only through Moses?
 Has he not spoken through us also?"
 This reflects a challenge to the exclusive authority that Moses seemed to hold.